Stevenalenga/maps/README.md

       pip install -r requirements.txt
       ```

-   4. Set up your .env file with necessary environment variables.
+   4. Set up your .env file with the necessary environment variables.

    5. Run the application:
       ```